-In the context of on-line supervised learning in dynamical systems, the requirement of periodicity on the training signals is a limitation of the stochastic error-descent algorithm.
+In the context of on-line supervised learning in dynamical systems, the requirement of periodicity on the training signals is a major limitation of the stochastic error-descent algorithm.
 Next, this requirement will be relaxed, along with some more stringent assumptions on the nature of supervised learning.
 In particular, a target training signal will no longer be necessary.
-Instead, learning is based outcome relaxed and signal that conveys only partial and delayed information about the performance of the network.
+Instead, learning is based on an external reward signal that conveys only partial and delayed information about the performance of the network.